Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix's 82 games this season have gone over this contest's total of 224.5 points 45 times.
+- Phoenix's games this season have featured more combined points than this contest's total of 227.5 points 41 times.

-- The average point total in Phoenix's contests this year is 225.2, 0.7 more than this matchup's over/under.
+- Phoenix's games this season have had an average of 225.2 points, 2.3 fewer than this matchup's over/under.

 Nuggets Betting Records & Stats

-- The Nuggets have won in 10, or 47.6%, of the 21 contests they have been named as odds-on underdogs in this year.
+- The Nuggets have been underdogs in 21 games this season and have come away with the win 10 times (47.6%) in those contests.

-- Denver has a record of 3-5 when it is set as the underdog by +155 or more by bookmakers this season.
+- Denver has a record of 6-7, a 46.2% win rate, when it is set as the underdog by +120 or more by sportsbooks this season.

-- The moneyline set for this matchup implies Denver has a 39.2% chance of coming away with a victory in the contest.
+- Denver has an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

 Suns vs. Nuggets Over/Under Stats (Regular Season)